Ready to check-in

 Double rooms start from €160 in low season rising to €270 in peak summer on a 24hr all inclusive basis which I believe is great value for money and prices are very competitive with other hotels in the local area.

 If I could pick any gripe with the hotel, it would be that the buffet restaurant did seem to get a little crowded at breakfast and later in the evening for dinner.

 Tip – Sit away from the main thoroughfares in the restaurant.

 Also only 1 choice of red, white and rose wine available.
 A little bit more choice would be nice especially if spending more than a few days at the hotel.

 Yes!!
 We had a fantastic time at the Riu ClubHotel Costa del Sol and will 100% return some time in the future.
 Keep an eye on the latest 24 all inclusive rates and special offers!

-Have you stayed at the Riu ClubHotel Costa del Sol?
-I’d love to hear your opinion.
+Have you stayed at the Riu Costa del Sol?
+Leave your opinion below!

 Did I miss something?
-Feel free to ask me any questions about our stay in the comments below.
+Ask me a question in the comments below.